Navigating Seasonal Fur Changes in Dogs: Tips for Pet Owners - AniForte UK

 Which oil is the right one?

-• Salmon oil - in addition to a shiny coat, salmon oil promotes metabolism, prevents hair loss, lowers cholesterol and is valuable for strong bone growth.
+• Salmon oil - In addition to a shiny coat, salmon oil promotes metabolism, prevents hair loss, lowers cholesterol and is valuable for strong bone growth.

 • Linseed Oil - Linseed oil is known for its anti-inflammatory effects and strengthens the immune system.
 In addition, it supports a healthy and natural shiny coat.